Submitting to the Apple App Store

 To submit the binary to the App Store, run

-Although it's possible to upload any binary to the store, each submission is assigned to an Expo project.
-That's why it's important to start submission from inside your project's directory - that's where your app configuration
+Although it's possible to upload any binary to the store, each submission is associated with an Expo project.
+That's why it's important to start a submission from inside your project's directory - that's where your app configuration

 To upload your iOS app to the Apple App Store, run